kayachakmak/kayachakmak/README.md

-Backend developer & AI enthusiast with experience integrating ML models into AI-powered robotics runtimes at Micropsi Industries.
+Full-stack developer & AI enthusiast with experience integrating ML models into AI-powered robotics runtimes at Micropsi Industries.
 Skilled in Python automation, API development, and AI-driven chatbot solutions.
 Currently focused on freelancing and crafting intelligent software solutions.